rapiddweller/rapiddweller-benerator-ce/doc/performance_tuning.md

 Choose an id generation strategy that is able to create unique ids under these circumstances (see '[Generating IDs](generating_unique_data.md#id-generation)').

-## Distributed Anonymization

-You can distribute anonymization over several machines.
-A simple and scalable approach is the use of a Kafka cluster:
-Using a Kafka connector, you can export the data you need to anonymize(eg. from a database table) to a Kafka queue and run several machines with Benerator instances that listen to the Kafka queue, import data, anonymize it and export it to the destination system directly or indirectly via another Kafka queue and Kafka connector.

 ## Ask the experts